HackerSpace-PESU/Best11-Fantasycricket/README.md

 To contribute to this project, first fork the repo then , You can complete the problems presented in each issue and set up a Pull Request, If we think it helps the project or if you have fulfilled the requirements , we will merge it and CONGRATULATIONS, you are a contributor</br></br>
 Note: You dont need to complete all the points in the issues to become a contributor , if you complete any one point in any issue you can set up a pull request, except for the web scraping points 1 and 2 which has to be submitted together
 </br></br>
 If you have any suggestions for our project , do raise a issue and we will look into it and if we think it helps our project we will keep it open until its implemented by us or by anyone else
+</br></br>
+If you have any questions regarding our project , you can contact any of the maintainers(info on respective profile pages) or raise a issue and we'll answer you as soon as possible.

 ## Thank You

-We would like to thank [Howstat](howstat.com) for their amazing website with daily updates and availabilty to scrape
+We would like to thank [Howstat](http://www.howstat.com/cricket/home.asp) for their amazing website with daily updates and availabilty to scrape

 If you liked our project we would really appreciate you starring this repo.